wences-sanchez/Knowledge-Base/pages/Jenkins Essential Training.md

 - #tags #Jenkins
 - tags:: #Jenkins #DevOps
 - ## 1.
 Jenkins and DevOps
-	- Image explaining the use of Jenkins
+	- Image explaining the use of Jenkins #spaced
 		- ![image.png](../assets/image_1659967471696_0.png)
 		- The *loop* is divided into two groups with the first group representing the **development** stages of the cycle, and the second group representing the **operational** stages.
 		- In the **development** group we start with the stage labeled **plan** and then move on to **code**, **build** and **test**.